DSA-Marathon/DSA_Marathon/Searching_and_Sorting/README.md

 | 19. | 07/10/2021 | [Punish the students](https://practice.geeksforgeeks.org/problems/punish-the-students5726/0/?difficulty[]=0&category[]=Sorting&page=1&query=difficulty[]0category[]Sortingpage1) | Will be uploaded soon | Easy |
 | 20. | 08/10/2021 | [Merging two unsorted array in sorted order](https://practice.geeksforgeeks.org/problems/merging-two-unsorted-arrays-in-sorted-order1020/1/?difficulty[]=0&category[]=Sorting&page=1&query=difficulty[]0category[]Sortingpage1) | Will be uploaded soon | Easy |
 | 21. | 08/10/2021 | [Sorting all array elements except one](https://practice.geeksforgeeks.org/problems/sorting-all-array-elements-except-one4653/0/?difficulty[]=0&category[]=Sorting&page=1&query=difficulty[]0category[]Sortingpage1) | Will be uploaded soon | Easy |

+## Theoritical Questions

+### Question 1
+Which of the following is not a stable sorting algorithm in its typical implementation.

+- Insertion Sort
+- Merge Sort
+- Quick Sort
+- Bubble Sort

+### Question 2
+Which of the following sorting algorithms in its typical implementation gives best performance when applied on an array which is sorted or almost sorted (maximum 1 or two elements are misplaced).

+- Quick Sort
+- Heap Sort
+- Merge Sort
+- Insertion Sort

+### Question 3
+Consider a sorted array of n numbers and a number x.
+ What would be the time complexity of the best known algorithm to find a triplet with sum equal to x.
+ For example, arr[] = {1, 5, 10, 15, 20, 30}, x = 40.
+Then there is a triplet {5, 15, 20} with sum 40.

+- O(n)
+- O(n^2)
+- O(n Log n)
+- O(n^3)

+### Question 4
+Given an unsorted array.
+The array has this property that every element in array is at most k distance from its position in sorted array where k is a positive integer smaller than size of array.
+Which sorting algorithm can be easily modified for sorting this array and what is the obtainable time complexity?

+- Insertion Sort with time complexity O(kn)
+- Heap Sort with time complexity O(nLogk)
+- Quick Sort with time complexity O(kLogk)
+- Merge Sort with time complexity O(kLogk)